The 5 Best Headshot Photographers in NYC — An Honest Guide from a Working Headshot Photographer

 Best for: actors making the LA move or targeting TV from the West Coast.

 Okay, so maybe I’m cheating a little with this one.
 He’s the one non-New Yorker here, included for anyone heading west.
 A former actor with decades in the industry, David was voted a favorite LA headshot photographer in the Backstage Readers’ Choice Awards three years running.
-His images are vibrant and TV-market sharp — he’s known for making eyes pop — and his large studio lets him move through multiple setups and backdrops in a single session.
+His images are striking and TV-market sharp — he’s known for making eyes pop — and his large studio lets him move through multiple setups and backdrops in a single session.
 I’ve been a big fan of his work for a long time.
+I always suggest him to clients that are making the move to LA.

 5. Michael Kushner Photography — Manhattan